 Do you want to avoid the crowds – If you want to avoid crowds at Dublin’s popular tourist attractions, then visiting Dublin during the summer is not advisable.
 The same can be said for March around the St Patrick’s Day celebrations.
-There are a lot less visitors in winter but also less daylight hours and colder, wetter weather.
+There are a lot fewer visitors in winter but also fewer daylight hours and colder, wetter weather.

 Best time to visit Dublin – Month-by-month guide to Dublin weather